-Department heads report to the Village Manager and Assistant Village Manager, who in turn report and make recommendations to the Village Board and are responsible for the implementation of Village Board policies and decisions, and the Village's Strategic Plan.
+Department heads report to the Village Manager and Assistant Village Manager, who in turn report and make recommendations to the Village Board and are responsible for the implementation of Village Board policies and decisions.
+Peterson, Johnson & Murray S.C. is the Village Attorney.

-Dave Niemeyer is responsible for the management and operation of all the affairs and departments of the Village of Tinley Park.
+Pat Carr has been with the Village of Tinley Park since 2005.
+As Village Manager, he is responsible for the management and operation of all the affairs and departments of the Village of Tinley Park.

 Carr is a retired Air Force Major with 23 years of service.
 In addition to his military experience, he has held company leadership positions in operations and sales.

 Carr was the founder and president of AvTurf LLC, where he invented and received seven patents for marketing, safety and erosion-control applications.
-He received a bachelor’s degree in aviation management and a master's degree in public administration from Lewis University.
+He received a Bachelor’s Degree in aviation management and a Master's Degree in public administration from Lewis University.

-Chief of Police
+Interim Chief of Police

 The police department provides around-the-clock patrols and investigative follow-up, along with tactical responses to requests from citizens.
 Police officers enforce ordinances, traffic laws and criminal laws to support a safe community.